 Just after lunch, the speaker from what used to be known as the United Kingdom steps up to the lectern.
 A widely respected academic and practitioner, with a long and distinguished track record of work and research in the performing arts and education, she starts by giving the ‘long view’ of what’s been happening in the country, or countries formerly known as the UK.

 She starts by talking about her own education and her own journey.
-At her primary and secondary schools in the late 1980s in Wigan – a working-class, mining and textile town in the NW of England that had suffered greatly during the recession of that time – she and her schoolmates had been surrounded by the full panoply of the visual and performing arts.
+At her primary and secondary schools in the late 1980s in Wigan – a working-class, mining and textile town in the north west of England that had suffered greatly during the recession of that time – she and her schoolmates had been surrounded by the full panoply of the visual and performing arts.
 There were artists and composers in residence in schools, arts centres and galleries across the borough.
 There were resident theatre companies, there were youth orchestras and jazz bands.
 That’s where and how she –and some of her peers – caught the arts bug and went on from there, journeying into a landscape full of creative opportunities and potential, and actual success.

 She goes on to say, with the benefit of hindsight, how that relatively short period seems like a final, burst of creative sunshine before the storm clouds gradually rolled in.
 She talks about what some might call a ‘Golden Age’ for the live performing arts – between the late 1960s and the millennium.
 Despite (or perhaps in reaction to) Thatcherism and its neo-liberal legacy, and despite some significant pressures and changes, the performing arts flourished in many and varied ways: big companies and small companies, established companies and new companies; building based companies and touring companies; dance, theatre and music venues in big cities and small towns, presenting popular ‘traditional’ work and popular ‘experimental’ or ‘alternative’ work.
 There is relatively significant public funding for the arts, particularly during the first half of that period, which, shrinks significantly towards the end of that period.